 Grief is not just sadness.
 It can involve a whole range of reactions and may affect every part of your life – emotions, thoughts, physical wellbeing, behaviour, beliefs and relationships.
-All these effects can interact with each other and make the experience of grief seem overwhelming at times.
+All these effects can make the experience of grief seem overwhelming at times.
 The tips in this section may be useful as you come to terms with different aspects of your loss.

 “I knew he was going to die, but nothing prepared me for the depth of my sadness when he did.
 Even though I was surrounded by family, I felt so very alone.” – Vanessa

 When someone dies, you may feel nothing at first.
-This may be because you can't believe it's true.
+This may be because you can’t believe it’s true or you’ve had a shock.
 It may feel like the person who died will suddenly walk through the door again.

 This numbness can be helpful during the first days and weeks after a loss, when you may be making practical arrangements, such as planning and attending the funeral.
-Don't feel you have to push yourself past this.
-The sense of numbness will start to fade in a few days or weeks, although it may return from time to time.
+Don’t feel you have to push yourself past this emotional numbness.
+It will start to fade in a few days or weeks, although it may return from time to time.
 The reality of your loss will become clearer as time passes.

 Anger that comes and goes is a natural part of grief.
 Some people find it helpful to express their anger in a safe environment, such as with a trusted friend or counsellor.
 Others find that physical activities such as gardening or exercise provide an outlet for their anger.